Manami Mine

 Manami Mine (born 11 September 2003) is a Japanese rugby union player.
 She competed for at the 2025 Women's Rugby World Cup.

 Background

 Mine started playing rugby at Sasebo Rugby School in Nagasaki.
 She also participated in karate and judo from elementary school through junior high school.

-She graduated from Saga Technical High School in 2022 and enterd Nippon Sport Science University.
+She graduated from Saga Technical High School in 2022 and entered Nippon Sport Science University.

 Rugby career

 On 28 May 2023, she earned her first Test cap for against in the Asia Rugby Championship final.

 Mine scored a try in her sides 64–0 thrashing of Kazakhstan in the 2024 Asia Rugby Women's Championship.

 On 28 July 2025, she was named in the Japanese side to the Women's Rugby World Cup in England.